cjohansen/use_case/Readme.md

 a rescue block if you're worried that it raises.
 Better yet, detect known causes of exceptions in a pre-condition so you know that the command does not raise.

+If the command responds to the `build` message and there is no explicitly configured `:builder` for the current step, the command is also used as a builder (see example above, under "Builders").

 ## Use cases

 A use case simply glues together all the components.
 Define a class, include